Feast of Saints Philip and James, Apostles

-Jesus said to him, “I am the way, and the truth, and the life.
+Jesus said to Thomas, “I am the way and the truth and the life.
 No one comes to the Father except through me.
-If you know me, you will know my Father also.
+If you know me, then you will also know my Father.
 From now on you do know him and have seen him.”
-Philip said to him, “Lord, show us the Father, and we will be satisfied.”
-Jesus said to him, “Have I been with you all this time, Philip, and you still do not know me?
+Philip said to him, “Master, show us the Father, and that will be enough for us.”
+Jesus said to him, “Have I been with you for so long a time and you still do not know me, Philip?
 Whoever has seen me has seen the Father.
 How can you say, ‘Show us the Father’?
 Do you not believe that I am in the Father and the Father is in me?
-The words that I say to you I do not speak on my own; but the Father who dwells in me does his works.
-Believe me that I am in the Father and the Father is in me; but if you do not, then believe me because of the works themselves.
-Very truly, I tell you, the one who believes in me will also do the works that I do and, in fact, will do greater works than these, because I am going to the Father.
-I will do whatever you ask in my name, so that the Father may be glorified in the Son.
-If in my name you ask me for anything, I will do it.
+The words that I speak to you I do not speak on my own.
+The Father who dwells in me is doing his works.
+Believe me that I am in the Father and the Father is in me, or else, believe because of the works themselves.
+Amen, amen, I say to you, whoever believes in me will do the works that I do, and will do greater ones than these, because I am going to the Father.
+And whatever you ask in my name, I will do, so that the Father may be glorified in the Son.
+If you ask anything of me in my name, I will do it.”

 Introductory Prayer: Christ, I thank you for the gift of faith.
 You know that I believe, but I want my faith to grow.
 In knowing you I find meaning, rest and strength.
 I need you, Lord.
 I trust in your loving mercy.
 You know what I need the most today.
 All I ask is that you remain at my side throughout this day.
 That is enough for me.
 I want to spend this day making you happy, pleasing you with my every thought, word and action.

 Petition: Christ, help me to know you and love you more each day.